Adult Good Service Awards and Membership Recognition Policy

 A Network of Adult Award Committees

-To strive to keep consistency throughout the organization by adhering to the Charter of the GGA Adult Good Service Awards Committee and the Adult Good Service Awards and Membership Recognition System.
+To strive to keep consistency throughout the organisation by adhering to the Charter of the GGA Adult Good Service Awards Committee and the Adult Good Service Awards and Membership Recognition System.

 Consistent Resources, Material and Collateral